 Two gyms: Marion Cross School and Tracy Hall.

-The Norwich Pool.

 Barrett Meadow, with a small field for limited activities.

 Indoor space at Marion Cross School for summer circus camp and other classroom programs.

-The two gyms are sufficient for current and foreseeable needs.
-The Norwich Pool will need some major structural work in the near future.

 Currently, the Recreation Department offers some non-athletic programs such as television production and sponsors some special events such as dances and road races.
 Adult programs include mountain biking, dance, capoeira, Chi Kung, and snowshoeing.

 The Norwich Recreation Department continues to try new programs for residents of all ages.
 New facilities under consideration include an access to the Connecticut River for kayaks and canoes, and more running trails.